 - Jail, yard and pod facility and layout

 - Food and commissary

 - Visitation Days

 - Gang activity

 To get this information, you will have to do a driving records search.

 Have you ever had to look for criminal records online?
 Was it easy?
-Dis you do your search online or did you make a phone call to the Wilson County courthouse? was the information you recieved correct?
+Did you do your search online or did you make a phone call to the Wilson County courthouse?
+Was the information you received correct?
 There are plenty of reasons that people search for criminal records and backgrounds, and your comments might help other people.

 Click here to tell about all about it

 The FBI has a list of the Top Ten Most Wanted Criminals.
 In Wilson County,The Sheriff’s Department has a list of most wanted criminals, too.

 While the prospect of serving a jail sentence in Wilson County Jail is something you wish you could avoid, eventually you will get used to the daily routine.
 You should expect an alarm to wake up at 6am, and then you’ll have roll call.
 Next, you will get breakfast.
 When you finish eating breakfast you will work in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.